its-id/100x-Cohort-Programs/Week 10/Programs/Week 10.1/README.md

 ### To run the steps.

 1. `npm install` (one time)
-2. Uncomment the /_ .. _/ part for each STEP in the `index.ts` file and run the following command in the terminal.
+2. Uncomment the /* .. */ part for each STEP in the `index.ts` file and run the following command in the terminal 👇

-3. `tsc -b`
+   a. `tsc -b`

-4. `node dist/index.js`
+   b. `node dist/index.js`

 > **Note**: If you are using windows, you might need to change the volume path to `C:\ProgramData\docker\volumes\100x-postgres\_data` or something similar.